Gaetz: Congress Won't Check Big Tech Because It Is Owned by Big Tech

 Gaetz invited observers to consult the Claremont Institute’s analysis of birthright citizenship.

-Opposing views over birthright citizenship are reflective of a conflict within the Republican Party, Gaetz said.
+Opposing views of birthright citizenship are reflective of a conflict within the Republican Party, Gaetz said.
 “Are we going to stay with the values of Trump — these America First values, where we hold precious that which is American, where we value it so highly that we wouldn’t allow it to be to be diffused or to be in any way neglected?
-Or are we going to go back to the invade-everywhere, invite-everyone approach of the Bushes and the Cheneys and the Romneys in the Kasichs?”
+Or are we going to go back to the invade-everywhere, invite-everyone approach of the Bushes and the Cheneys and the Romneys and the Kasichs?”

 “Trump is the front end of the wave, and we need that next generation of leaders ready to step forward and grab that mantle,” added Gaetz.

-Gaetz described political corruption he observed in Washington, D.C.
+Gaetz described political corruption he observed in Washington, DC.

 “I got to Washington and I was disgusted [with] the way it was straight up money for favors,” Gaetz said.
 “I felt like being a member of Congress would be like the noblest of professions, and it felt like the oldest profession, where you just pick up the money on the nightstand and do the bidding of the special interests, and what I saw in President Trump was this patriotic sincere desire to break through that nonsense and to actually frontload solutions that could help the American people.

-Gaetz went on, “It didn’t take me long to learn that sucking up to the leadership or paying off committee chairs with campaign donations wasn’t going to be my path to success, naming post offices for a decade before you actually get to do any substantive reform, and that the way we were going to capitalize on this energy in the America First movement was through the actions of the president.”
+“It didn’t take me long to learn that sucking up to the leadership or paying off committee chairs with campaign donations wasn’t going to be my path to success, naming post offices for a decade before you actually get to do any substantive reform, and that the way we were going to capitalize on this energy in the America First movement was through the actions of the president,” Gaetz said.

 Gaetz said Trump’s political rise ushered in a “political realignment” on issues of foreign policy, immigration, international trade, and populism.